lucmsilva651/materialgram-installer/README.md

 Simply run the installer.
 Materialgram Installer will handle the installation process seamlessly, ensuring that you have the latest version of Materialgram installed and ready to use.

 ## Credits:
 Materialgram Installer relies on the official Materialgram repository hosted on GitHub for distribution and version management.
-We extend our appreciation to the developers and contributors for their dedication to Materialgram.
+I extend my appreciation to the developers and contributors for their dedication to Materialgram.

 For more information and updates, please visit the official Materialgram repository at [github.com/kukuruzka165/materialgram](https://github.com/kukuruzka165/materialgram).